 A grand slam is a special type of home run.
 They occur when a player hits a home run while the bases are loaded (there is a runner at every base).
-Grand slams result in the team earning four (4) runs: one for the runner at first base, one for the runner at second base, one for the runner at third base, and one for the batter who hit the home run.
+Grand slams result in the team earning four runs: one for the runner at first base, one for the runner at second base, one for the runner at third base, and one for the batter who hit the home run.
+In baseball, which is a relatively low-scoring game, earning four runs at once is very exciting and significant.
+Grand slams are fairly rare, but when they do happen, they are thrilling.